Best Herbs for Beginners to Grow

 Best Herbs for Beginners To Grow When Starting an Herb Garden

-While there are seemingly endless different herbs you can grown in your garden, these 10 herbs are the easiest for beginning gardeners to grow.
+While there are seemingly endless different herbs you can grow in your garden, these 10 herbs are the easiest for beginning gardeners to grow.

 Whether you want to start an herb garden outdoors in the ground, in containers on your deck, or indoors, these 10 herbs should provide you with fresh flavor all summer long.